fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ## Upload screenshots

 Use [_deliver_](https://docs.fastlane.tools/actions/deliver/) to upload iOS screenshots to App Store Connect, or [_supply_](https://docs.fastlane.tools/actions/supply/) to upload Android screenshots to Play Store completely automatically 🚀

-## Alternative location to store device_frames

-Device frames can also be stored in a ```./fastlane/screenshots/devices_frames``` directory if you prefer rather than in the ```~/.frameit/device_frames``` directory.
-If doing so please be aware that Apple's images are copyrighted and should not be redistributed as part of a repository so you may want to include them in your .gitignore file.

-## White background of frames

-Some stock images provided by Apple still have a white background instead of a transparent one.
-You'll have to edit the Photoshop file to remove the white background, delete the generated `.png` file and run `fastlane frameit` again.

 ## Use a clean status bar